jbjulien/teamfirst-values_sample/valeurs-principes.md

 ‍*Limit: In some specific cases (e.g. departures), we can only be partially transparent for legal and personal reasons.*

 ### Written-first
-We are a writing-first company where everything that is not written is not considered as "official'' to ensure that everyone, from those not in the room to future employees, can benefit from the information.
+We are a writing-first company where everything that is not written is not considered as "official" to ensure that everyone, from those not in the room to future employees, can benefit from the information.

 We work asynchronously from anywhere with the timeline that is the most efficient for us, showing care and consideration for those who are structuring their day around different timelines.Consequently, we avoid meetings whenever possible or publicly share notes.